ziembor/powershellQuickStart/PITCHME.md

 notepad $env:Temp\GettingStarted.txt
 ```
 * The console window vs `Integrated Scripting Environment`
-* Common Points of Confusion
+* some confusions
-    - 32- and 64-bit
+    - 32- and 64-bit (select your OS version, 32-bit is for rare cases)
-    - Running as Administrator
+    - Running as Administrator (if really not needed - avoid work as escalated admin, but... sometimes it's really needed)

 ---
 ### Using help